 The assembly: (always make sure the surface you are rolling the dough on is as cool as possible)

 - Lightly flour your work surface and roll the detrempe 1/3 longer than the butter slab, keeping it rectangular (not too wide, ~ 3-4cm wider than the butter).

 - Remove the butter from the paper envelope and place it lenthways on the bottom 2/3rds of the detrempe.

-5. Rotate the dough 90 degrees so the seam is either on your left or on your right.
+- 5. Rotate the dough 90 degrees so the seam is either on your left or on your right.
 Note this because from here on out the seam will have to stay either on your left or on your right depeneding on which on it is you choose.
-Roll out the dough as shown in the video below:
+Roll out the dough lengthways.
+Fold the dough in thirds, by folding the top third down and the bottom third over that.

-7. Place the dough in the fridge for 15 minutes.
-After 15 minutes, remove and unwrap it.
-Flour your surface, roll and fold as before and place it in the fridge for 15 minutes again.
+- After 30 minutes, remove and unwrap it.
+Flour your surface, roll and fold as before and place it in the fridge for 30 minutes again.
 Repeat this 2 more times.